 The basic concept is very simple: for anything placed in a fluid medium, the upward force the medium exerts on the body is equal to the weight of the fluid the body displaces.
 This is not only true of bodies placed in water; it is also true of those in air.
 The difference is that, for those in air, the weight of the air displaced is usually not enough to “float” the aircraft.
 A notable exception are dirigibles such as the “Goodyear blimp,” which is filled with helium, a gas lighter than air.
 Another lighter-than-air gas used is hydrogen.
 This is very combustible, as everyone was reminded of when the Hindenburg caught fire in New Jersey in 1938.

-Using a flat-bottomed craft also makes it easier to understand why displacing a fluid works.
 Consider first the following: how the force of the fluid on the flat hull of a craft varies with depth1:

 For a fluid at rest, the hydrostatic pressure increases linearly with depth, thus